anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

 __What is the fastest way to add in PyTorch?__

 `torch.sum` has better performance than the above implementations.
-The functions above are contrived examples to demonstrate device to host synchronization.
-The table below summarizes the time taken by the three functions above and `torch.sum`:
+The functions above are contrived examples to demonstrate device to host synchronization and launch overhead.
+The table below summarizes the time taken by the three functions above and `torch.sum`.

 | function| CPU time (ms) | GPU time(ms) |
 |--- | --- | --- |